SUPERNVX/Fluxos/TROUBLESHOOTING.md

 - **Performance**: Reduced CPU usage through optimized audio graph handling
 - **Code Quality**: Better separation of concerns and maintainable architecture
 - **Technical Debt**: Eliminated potential future issues by addressing root causes

+---

+## Problem 4: Bass Boost Effect Not Applied

+### Issue Description
+The bass boost slider would update visually, but the audio effect was not applied to the output signal.
+Changing the bass boost value from 0% to 100% had no audible impact on the audio.

+### Technical Analysis
+**Root Cause:** The bass boost filter was created and initialized properly in the audio graph setup, but was never connected to the audio signal chain.
+The filter existed in memory with correct parameters but audio signals bypassed it completely.

+### Solution Implemented
+Connected the bass boost filter in the proper position within the audio signal chain in the `setupAudioGraph` function:
+- Changed from: `currentNode.connect(ctx.destination)`
+- To: `currentNode.connect(bassBoost); bassBoost.connect(ctx.destination)`

+### Result
+- Bass boost effect now properly applies to audio output
+- Slider value changes produce audible changes in low-frequency content
+- Effect integrates correctly with other audio processing in the signal chain